strogan/extension-calls/README.md

 # Connect to extension
-Login and then select active user
+Login and then select active user, returns true or false

 ```js